mo2ziiy/mo2ziiy/README.md

 # 💫 About Me:
-Hi!
-I'm Mohamed Saleh, a 19-year-old student from Egypt, currently studying Artificial Intelligence at Horus University, with a specialization in Cybersecurity (SOC) operation.<br><br>I have a strong interest in Security Operations, threat analysis, and understanding how systems can be protected against modern cyber attacks.
-Alongside my cybersecurity studies, I have hands-on experience in software development and enjoy building and analyzing systems from both a developer’s and a defender’s perspective.<br><br>💡 Technical Skills:-<br>- Programming Languages: Python, C++, Java<br>- Frontend Development: HTML/CSS, JavaScript, TypeScript, React.js<br>- Core Areas: Cybersecurity, SOC concepts, Software Development<br>- Interests: Blue Teaming, Security Monitoring, System Analysis, and Problem Solving<br><br>I’m always eager to learn new technologies, improve my skills, and work on real-world projects that combine security and development.
-I believe that understanding how software is built is a key part of securing it effectively.<br><br>📌 Currently learning, building, and growing step by step in the cybersecurity field.
+Hi 👋 I'm Mohamed Saleh, a 19-year-old student from Egypt 🇪🇬, currently studying Artificial Intelligence at Horus University, specializing in Cybersecurity (SOC Operations).

+I have a strong interest in Security Operations, threat analysis, and understanding how systems can be protected against modern cyber attacks.
+Alongside my cybersecurity studies, I have hands-on experience in software development, and I enjoy building and analyzing systems from both a developer’s and a defender’s perspective.

+---

+💡 Technical Skills:

+- Programming Languages: Python, C++, Java
+- Frontend Development: HTML, CSS, JavaScript, TypeScript, React.js
+- Core Areas: Cybersecurity, SOC Concepts, Software Development
+- Interests: Blue Teaming, Security Monitoring, System Analysis, Problem Solving

+---

+🚀 I’m always eager to learn new technologies, improve my skills, and work on real-world projects that combine security and development.

+✨ I believe that understanding how software is built is a key part of securing it effectively.ring it effectively.<br><br>📌 Currently learning, building, and growing step by step in the cybersecurity field.

 ## 🌐 Socials: